AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

       ```

     - `template<Name::Raw TableName, typename Key , typename Value > bool platon::db::Map< TableName, Key, Value >::insert_const ( const Key & k, const Value & v)`
-      Insert a new key-value pair that will not be updated to the cache.
-Suitable for large number of inserts, no updates after insertion.
+      The insert will not update the new key-value pair to the cache.
+It is suitable for a large number of inserts, with no need to update after insertion.

         - **Parameters**

             - `k:` Key

             - `v:` Value
         - **Returns**

-            - true if insert successfully,false otherwise.
+            - True if inserted successfully, or false otherwise.

     - **Example:**